Meet the Team

 Secretary

 Dr. Fox is a 2017 graduate from Ross University.
 She has been in the veterinary field and volunteered with ECWR since 2008.
-She is now a full time veterinary associate at St. Francis Veterinary Center in Navarre, Florida.
+She is now a full time veterinarian in the Navarre area.

 Treasurer